 My earlier book, The Power of Large Numbers: Population, Politics and Gender in Nineteenth-Century France (Ithaca: Cornell University Press, 2000), examined the emergence of new scientific techniques for understanding population questions in nineteenth-century France and their connection to changing ideas about the French state and the place of women and families in the social order.
 Click here to see more about this book.

 After I finished my dissertation, I was also involved in a collaborative study of three cities in Europe during the First World War.
 My work for this group was published in Jay Winter and Jean-Louis Robert, Capital Cities at War: London, Paris, Berlin, 1914-1919 (Cambridge: Cambridge University Press, 1997).
 Click here to see more about this volume.

 In April 2009 I co-organized a conference on the Maghrib in the 20th century along with Patricia Lorcin (Department of History, University of Minnesota).
 The conference brought together scholars from Europe, North Africa, and North America for four days of meetings on the campus of the University of Michigan in Ann Arbor and the University of Minnesota in Minneapolis.
 Videos of the presentations are accessible here.

-Since 2009 I have been an author of W. W. Norton’s Western Civilizations, a two-volume survey of European history, along with Judith Coffin, Robert Stacey, and Carol Symes.
-Click here to learn more about the 2013 edition of this textbook, which is available as well in a brief edition.
+Since 2009 I have been an author of W. W. Norton’s Western Civilizations, a two-volume survey of European history, along with Carol Symes.
+Click here to learn more about the 2017 edition of this textbook, which is available as well in a brief edition.
 There is also an accompanying two-volume document collection, Perspectives from the Past.
 To see a selection of author videos related to the themes of individual chapters in the textbook, please click here.

-Click on the other links on the left to learn about my current research and teaching, the work of graduate students working with me at the University of Michigan, and to download copies of some of my publications.
+Click on the other links above to learn about my current research and teaching, the work of graduate students working with me at the University of Michigan, and to download copies of some of my publications.